 The Department upholds students’ right to access rich, robust learning programs founded on curriculum frameworks such as the Australian Curriculum that offer flexibility, rigour and promote learners’ success with learning.
 This connection is further supported through quality differentiated teaching practice that includes adjusting the content, pedagogies, products of learning and learning environments to promote achievement across the breadth and depth of learners’ diversities.

-The Department’s Good Teaching, Differentiated Classroom Practice for All provides further information in relation to quality teaching practice.
+The Department’s Good Teaching, Differentiated Classroom Practice for All (PDF 4MB) provides further information in relation to quality teaching practice.

 Quality differentiated teaching practice is the universal platform from which teachers build adjustments to further remove barriers and impediments to learning.
 Adjustments range from this basis to supplementary, substantial and extensive levels.
 Adjustments are further described through the Nationally Consistent Collection of Data website.